East Kalimantan

-East Kalimantan has a total area of 127346.92 km2 and is the second least densely populated province in Kalimantan.
+East Kalimantan has a total area of 127346.92 km2 and is the third least densely populated province in Kalimantan (after North Kalimantan and Central Kalimantan).
 The majority of the region shares a maritime border to the east with West Sulawesi and Central Sulawesi; its Cape Mangkalihat separates the Makassar Strait from the Celebes Sea.
-Its former northernmost region was split off in October 2012 and is now North Kalimantan; meanwhile it still shares land border to the west with West Kalimantan and Central Kalimantan; to its south, East Kalimantan borders South Kalimantan.
-The province bordered Sabah before the split, but still borders Sarawak.
+Its former northernmost region was split off on 25 October 2012 and is now the separate province of North Kalimantan; meanwhile it still shares land border to the west with West Kalimantan and Central Kalimantan; to its south, East Kalimantan borders South Kalimantan.
+The province bordered Sabah, Malaysia before the creation of North Kalimantan, and still has a short border with Sarawak, Malaysia through Mahakam Ulu Regency.

-In December 2012, the existing West Kutai Regency was split in two, with the northwesternmost five districts forming a new Mahakam Ulu Regency.
-East Kalimantan is now divided into seven regencies and three cities.
-Isran Noor is the current governor of East Kalimantan and Hadi Mulyadi is its vice governor.